firsttris/ccu-addon-mui/README.md

 - [Material-UI](https://mui.com/): A popular React UI framework for faster and easier web development.
 - [React-Query](https://react-query.tanstack.com/): A data fetching library for React, used to fetch, cache and update data in your React and React Native applications.

+# Prerequisites

+For this add-on to work, it is necessary to have rooms configured in your CCU3.
+These rooms should have channels assigned to them, and these channels should have appropriate names.
+Without this setup, the add-on is not working as expected.

 # Efficiency

 The WebApp uses the same JSON-RPC interface as the CCU3.